Eddie Rosario Player Props: Braves vs. Reds

-After going 0-for-4 in his last game, Eddie Rosario and the Atlanta Braves face the Cincinnati Reds (who will hand the ball to Graham Ashcraft) at 7:20 PM ET on Monday.
+After going 0-for-2 in his most recent game, Eddie Rosario and the Atlanta Braves take on the Cincinnati Reds (who will start Luis Cessa) at 7:20 PM ET on Tuesday.

-He had a hitless performance in his last game (0-for-4) against the Padres.
+In his last game he had a hitless performance (0-for-2) against the Reds.

 Eddie Rosario Game Info & Props vs. the Reds